Polidea/recycler-view-adapters/README.md

 </dependency>
 ```

-**It is a stable version of library**
+**This is a stable version of the library**

 ### BaseRecyclerViewAdapter

-Extended `RecyclerView.Adapter` that contains few new features:
+Extended `RecyclerView.Adapter` that contains a couple new features:

 - Infinite scrolling - Adds loading spinner at the end of the list and informs when user reaches the last adapter item.
-- Bottom content inset - Adds an empty item with specified height at the end of the list
+- Bottom content inset - Adds an empty item with specified height at the end of the list.
-- Top content inset - Adds an empty item with specified height at the beginning of the list
+- Top content inset - Adds an empty item with specified height at the beginning of the list.

 #### Usage